 The Collection Wall facilitates discovery and dialogue with other visitors and can serve as an orientation experience, allowing visitors to download existing tours or create their own tours to take out into the galleries on iPads and iPhones.
-The largest such screen in the United States, the Collection Wall enables each visitor to connect with objects in the collection in a playful and original way, making their visit a more powerful personal experience.
+The largest such screen in the United States, the Collection Wall enables visitors to connect with objects in the collection in a playful and original way, making their visit a more powerful personal experience.
 Its display transitions every 40 seconds to keep things interesting—grouping artworks by theme and type, such as time period or materials and techniques, as well as by 32 curated views of the collection.

 How it works

-High-resolution digital cameras that range from 48 to 192 megapixels were used to photograph CMA’s objects.
-These enable museum catalog-quality photographs as large as 50 by 40 inches, and will enlarge on a standard iPad or computer monitor to 220 by 160 inches for examination of detail.
+High-resolution digital cameras ranging from 48 to 192 megapixels were used to photograph the CMA’s collection.
+These are publication-quality photographs as large as 50 by 40 inches, which will enlarge on a standard iPad, iPhone, or computer monitor to 220 by 160 inches for examining detail.

-Every 10 minutes, an application content management system updates the wall with high-resolution artwork images, metadata, and the frequency with each artwork has been “favorited” on the wall and from within the ArtLens iPad app.
-Users can save favorites to their iPad from the wall by placing their device on one of eight docking stations, which identify an iPad by detecting an RFID chip on the back of its case.
+Every 10 minutes, an application content management system updates the wall with high-resolution images of artwork, metadata, and the frequency with which each artwork has been “favorited” on the wall and from within the ArtLens iPad/iPhone app.
+Users can save favorites to their iPad/iPhone from the wall by placing their device on one of eight docking stations, which identify an iPad/iPhone by detecting an RFID chip on the back of its case.
 The visitor’s favoriting and sharing activity creates metrics that enable museum staff to understand what artworks visitors are engaging with, creating a feedback loop with the museum.
 Visitors can also queue curated themes to display on the Collection Wall, playing them like a jukebox that changes every 40 seconds.
-These themes can be changed dynamically, creating another mode of expression for staff, and connecting with temporary exhibitions or creating new ideas for the permanent collection.
+These themes can be changed dynamically to connect with temporary exhibitions or create new ideas for the permanent collection.

-In order to ensure that the content of the Collection Wall and the iPads is dynamic and maintainable, all information is pulled directly from our digital asset management systems.
-Therefore, any new accession or an object that has gone off view is immediately incorporated into the wall and iPad app.
+In order to ensure that the content of the Collection Wall and the app is dynamic and maintainable, all information is pulled directly from our digital asset management systems.
+Therefore, any new accession or an object that has gone off view is immediately incorporated into the wall and iPad/iPhone app.